Chiropractic

 • Allied health professionals such as radiation therapists, lab scientists, and medical assistants

 At NWHSU, chiropractic students can study alongside healthcare-focused students from various disciplines.
 They even get opportunities to practice with, for example, acupuncture and massage therapy students in our on-campus clinics, plus work in multidisciplinary healthcare environments, depending on the internships they choose.
+By the time a chiropractor student graduates from NWHSU, they’re more than just ready to practice in their field.

 They have a significant grasp of other healthcare perspectives, understand how to build relationships and communicate effectively with other healthcare practitioners, and are better prepared to practice an integrative healthcare approach—all for the purpose of providing the best care to patients.